Last Updated on April 4, 2022 by Scott Charleboix

-This post contains step-by-step instructions to create a new website by adding a new domain.
+This post is how to start blogging.
+The first step in doing that is knowing how to create a new domain for your new blog.
+This post contains step-by-step instructions to creating a new website – adding a new domain.
 One of the best platforms that provides great support is Bluehost.
 The basic choice starts at $3.95 (discounted from $7.99 down to $3.95/mo., which changes from time to time).
 One great reason to use this web hosting service is that it comes with a 1-click WordPress Installation feature so you can started right away on your blog posts and pages.

 Part Two: Part Two (How to set up your WordPress from scratch) concentrates on adding your plug-ins, selecting a new theme, and the difference between a post and a page.

 Click on the picture below to access the Bluehost Web Hosting or click here.

 A good way to get Bluehost and save yourself just a little more money is by going through a program called Nameboy.

 You’ll need to select from one of four plans (pictured below).
 The Choice Plus plan ($6.95 / mo.) gets recommended by default.
 For people that just want to have one and only one blog go with the Basic Plan of $3.95 / mo.